Last updated on January 18th, 2023 at 01:50 pm

 One of the fastest ways to find a product to sell on Amazon is to look through the Amazon Best Sellers List in different categories to find out what is already selling.

 By looking through the Amazon Best Sellers List, you’re able to get an idea of the top 100 products currently selling on Amazon, to give you ideas on what products to sell.

 2. Identify What Products Are Selling On Amazon And Verify It’s A Profitable Market

-Once you’ve found a few products selling on Amazon in different categories, you’ll want to make sure that it’s a profitable enough market for you to sell in potentially.
+Once you’ve found a few products selling on Amazon in different categories, you’ll want to ensure that it’s a profitable enough market for you to sell in.

 This is where using a tool like Jungle Scout is super helpful.
 It helps you look at the Amazon Best Seller Ranking, the sales data of the products to see how many sales the competitors are getting every day, and helps you analyze the competition.

-3. Use Amazon Seller App for scanning the profit
+3. Use Amazon Seller App to scan the profit

 For any item you are considering selling on Amazon, you should be scanning it with the Amazon Seller App or using a similar tool before making a purchase.
-This will tell you the exact fees on it to make an informed decision about that item.
-With these types of calculators available, you should know in advance what your expected profit is on any item you are going to sell.
+This will tell you the exact fees to make an informed decision about that item.
+With these types of calculators available, you should know your expected profit on any item you sell in advance.

 4. Check for the Product’s Sale’s Rank

-The sales rank indicates how quickly an item is selling on Amazon about other items in the category.
+The sales rank indicates how quickly an item is selling on Amazon to other items in the category.
 When it comes to sales rank, the lower the number, the more recently it has sold.
 In simple words, the lower the number, the better.

 For your first few retail arbitrage trips, I recommend looking for sales ranks below 250,000 in their respective category.
 Over time I highly recommend adjusting this, but staying under 250,000 is a good range when you are just getting started.

 5. Use Amazon Reviews to find Your Product